Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 .. note::

     When specifying number of gpus as an integer `gpus=k`, setting the trainer flag `auto_select_gpus=True` will automatically help you find `k` gpus that are not occupied by other processes.
-This is especially useful when GPUs are configured to be in “exclusive mode”, such that only one process at a time can access them.
+This is especially useful when GPUs are configured to be in "exclusive mode", such that only one process at a time can access them.

 .. testcode::
     :skipif: torch.cuda.device_count() < 2